 1: Simple carbs

 2: Complex carb

 Simple carbohydrates are simple sugars with little nutritional value.
 Simple carbs are digested very quickly by the body, therefore not providing much effective energy.
-These kinds of carbs have a high Glycemic index, causing rapid increase in blood glucose levels and insulin.
-This is undesirable, because it will put your body in fat storage mode and can cause unstable energy levels.
+These kinds of carbs have a high Glycemic index, causing a rapid increase in blood glucose levels and insulin.
+This is undesirable because it will put your body in fat storage mode and can cause unstable energy levels.

-Simple carbs are found in foods such as soft drinks, chocolate, candy, jam, biscuits and cakes.
+Simple carbs are found in foods such as soft drinks, chocolate, candy, jam, biscuits, and cakes.
 Processed junk food is high in refined simple carbs, high in calories but very low in nutritional value.
 Complex carbs have a low Glycemic index and are digested slowly by the body.
 This results in more stable blood glucose levels and the body is able to make better use of this energy source, avoiding fat storage.